-La Cité de la Mer is located within the stunning, former transatlantic liner terminal dating from the 1930’s.
+Come to Cherbourg and experience La Cité de la Mer, located in Normandy within the stunning former transatlantic liner terminal dating from the 1930’s.
 Its ambition is to let you explore the fantastic human adventure of the conquest of the ocean's great depths.

 The Ocean of the Future

 La Cité de la Mer's new epic adventure from 2019 is a declaration of love for the most beautiful, intelligent and fragile thing on earth: the sea!

 Be immersed in spectacular multimedia spaces, as you travel through a dazzling underwater adventure and discover the origins of life inside a drop of water!
 You can also go down through a 15-metre-high water column surrounded by a dazzling ballet of beautiful sea creatures.

 Dive down to the ocean depths to meet the fantastical creatures, and discover the last wild expanses on the planet.
 Existing six thousand metres below the surface discover the mysterious world of the deep-sea trenches, the final frontier, bounded by dizzily high mountains and mega volcanoes.